theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 **MAKE SURE YOU HAVE YOUR TIMED ENTRY PARKING PASS BEFORE YOU HEAD TO THE PARK!**

-**Fridays through Sundays are the busiest and Mondays through Thursdays are less busy.**
+**The peak traffic days are Fridays through Sundays, while Mondays through Thursdays are typically quieter.**

 **There is less traffic on rainy nights and the lights are beautiful in the rain!**